Alignment Report

 D7Design for AgilityExceeds

 Exceeds.
-Agility is structural, not aspirational.
+Agility is structural.

 Bridging the How Gap

-"The DOL framework tells you what workers should be able to do.
-It doesn't explain how they develop that capability."
+The DOL framework tells you what workers should be able to do.
+It doesn't explain how they develop that capability.

 Research